twowaits/make-pull-request/README.md

 ![Forks](https://img.shields.io/github/forks/twowaits/make-pull-request)
 [![project chat](https://img.shields.io/badge/telegram-join--chat-brightgreen)](https://t.me/joinchat/AAAAAFbbJqzUyF18Okx94A)

-## Make-pull-request for 2021
+## make-pull-request
 It's an initiative by Twowaits Technologies to help create more awareness about Open Source and help introduce many more students to the benefits of FOSS.
-We will organize lots of events that will proves to be very profitable for the students and encourage them to contribute in open source, this is our humble step.
+We will organize lots of events that will prove to be very profitable for the students and encourage them to contribute in open source, this is our humble step.

 Lots of students struggle in creating their first PR.
 They try somewhat and leave when couldn't.
-We created this as learning repo on how to create successful pull requests on every possible language like JAVA, Python, JavaScript, Android, C++, HTML, CSS, etc.
+We created this as learning repo on how to create successful pull requests on languages like JAVA, Python, C++, HTML/CSS.

 You can look at the issues [here](https://github.com/twowaits/make-pull-request/issues) and choose which one you would like to work on!
+Do check the [Contributing.md](https://github.com/twowaits/make-pull-request/blob/master/CONTRIBUTING.md) so that you don't face any troubles.

 ## How to particpate in Hacktoberfest 2021